luispcoutinho/mywhoosh_to_garmin/README.md

-# MyWhoosh to Garmin Converter
+# MyWhoosh to Garmin Sync Activities

-A tool to convert MyWhoosh workout data to Garmin format.
+A script that automates synchronization of activites from MyWhoosh to Garmin Connect.

 ## Installation and Setup